Leica C-LUX vs Nikon D6

 Studio photographers will appreciate that the Nikon D6 (unlike the C-LUX) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the C-LUX and the D6 are recent models that are part of the current product line-up.
 The D6 replaced the earlier Nikon D5, while the C-LUX does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Nikon websites.
+Further information on the features and operation of the C-LUX and D6 can be found, respectively, in the Leica C-LUX Manual (free pdf) or the online Nikon D6 Manual.

 So what is the bottom line?
 Which of the two cameras – the Leica C-LUX or the Nikon D6 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.